AugustoBernardes/Shopping-Cart/README.md

 This app is a simple shopping cart i didn't focused in style just if would work and it's working.

 First- This app get the products and add on your shopping cart , after calculate all the values like shipping.
+To check the app just follow the [link](https://my-shopping-carts.netlify.app)

 # Data